Haematology – Haemophilia A

 Chief among these is that they rely of the injection of a large bolus of product that gradually degrades over several days.
 The initial bolus far exceeds the requirements of the individual and is wasteful; conversely after several days the concentration in the blood may have dropped below a critical level (1-2%), leaving the patient in danger of having a bleeding episode.
 The subsequent re-injection of a bolus of material generates an exaggerated “sawtooth” profile of protein concentration in the blood which is either far above or below the preferred concentration for most of the dosing interval.

-The development of subcutaneously (“SQ”) administered FVIII by Ascension addresses several of the short comings seen with previous products and leads the way to improved prophylaxis.
+The development of subcutaneously (“SQ”) administered FVIII by Ascension addresses several of the short comings seen with previous products and could potentially lead to improved prophylactic treatment options.
 Contrary to the attempt to reduce the number of (inconvenient) IV injections to a smaller number of (inconvenient) higher dose administrations, the SQ approach will see daily, lower dose injections delivered through a narrow needle into the subcutaneous tissue.
 Once there, the proteins leach out of this SQ depot through the interstitial fluids into the lymph and thence into the bloodstream.
 Once there they form a second circulating depot, protected from degradation by the technologies employed in their delivery.